Airship Glossary

 See Campaigns.

 Campaign categories are labels that group messages of a similar type or messaging strategy for aggregate reporting.
-Campaign categories help you track the efficacy of both your individual messages and a messaging campaign as a whole.
+They help you track the efficacy of both your individual messages and a messaging campaign as a whole.

 See Message delivery options.